zerospiel/docs/docs/quickstarts/quickstart-2-aws.md

 > NOTE:
 > **CLOUD SECURITY 101**: {{{ docsVersionInfo.k0rdentName }}} requires _some_ but not _all_ permissions
-> to manage AWS &mdash; doing so via the CAPA (ClusterAPI for AWS) provider.
+> to manage AWS via the CAPA (ClusterAPI for AWS) provider.

-Because {{{ docsVersionInfo.k0rdentName }}} doesn't require all permissions, a best practice for using {{{ docsVersionInfo.k0rdentName }}} with AWS (this pattern is repeated with other clouds and infrastructures) is to create a new 'k0rdentuser' on your account with the particular permissions {{{ docsVersionInfo.k0rdentName }}} and CAPA require.
-In this section, we'll create and configure IAM for that user, and perform other steps to make that {{{ docsVersionInfo.k0rdentName }}} user's credentials accessible to {{{ docsVersionInfo.k0rdentName }}} in the management node.
+Because {{{ docsVersionInfo.k0rdentName }}} doesn't require all permissions, a best practice for using {{{ docsVersionInfo.k0rdentName }}} with AWS (this pattern is repeated with other clouds and infrastructures) is to create a new user on your account with the particular permissions it and CAPA require.
+In this section, we'll create and configure IAM for that user, and perform other steps to make that {{{ docsVersionInfo.k0rdentName }}} user's credentials accessible to it in the management node.

 > NOTE:
 > If you're working on a shared AWS account, please ensure that the {{{ docsVersionInfo.k0rdentName }}} user is not already set up before creating a new one.

-Creating a {{{ docsVersionInfo.k0rdentName }}} user with minimal required permissions is one of several principle-of-least-privilege mechanisms used to help ensure security as organizations work with {{{ docsVersionInfo.k0rdentName }}} at progressively greater scales.
+Creating a {{{ docsVersionInfo.k0rdentName }}} user with minimal required permissions is one of several principle-of-least-privilege mechanisms used to help ensure security as organizations work with Kubernetes at progressively greater scales.
 For more on {{{ docsVersionInfo.k0rdentName }}} security best practices, please see the [Administrator Guide](../admin/index.md).

 ## Install the AWS CLI